-The main dissatisfaction of the citizens was that the National Social Security Institute delayed or suspended the payment of cash benefits for temporary incapacity to work due to
+The main dissatisfaction of the citizens was that the National Social Security Institute delayed or suspended the payment of cash benefits for temporary incapacity to work due to various reasons, such as: suspected abuse of social security rights and inspection of social security insurers, often carried out over long periods of time.

-- 1. Giving clear instructions what is in-patient and outpatient Medical Advisory Commission; - 2.
-Facilitating the provision of administrative services by public institutions and, specifically, the preparation of documentation for use of NSSI prevention and rehabilitation facilities.
+1. Giving clear instructions what is in-patient and outpatient Medical Advisory Commission;

+2. Facilitating the provision of administrative services by public institutions and, specifically, the preparation of documentation for use of NSSI prevention and rehabilitation facilities.